jzonthemtn/tlf-opensourcesummit-2022-searching-for-the-right-words/README.md

 This repository was adapted from [solr-tmdb](https://github.com/o19s/solr-tmdb) for the ease of having a Solr container with data to index.

-This repository contains model files included in git-lfs.

 ## Abstract

 [Searching for the Right Words: Bringing NLP to Apache solr through ONNX and OpenNLP](https://sched.co/11Nq2)